Roads in the United Kingdom: 1950–1979

-The first 1000 mi of motorway had been built by 1972 and more motorways opened into the 1980s.
+The first 1000 mi of motorway had been built by 1972, followed by more motorways opened into the 1980s.

 Roads outside urban areas continued to be built throughout the 1970s, but the urban routes soon ran into opposition.
 Plans by the Greater London Council for a series of ringways were cancelled following extensive protests headed by Homes before Roads and a rise in costs.
 Plans to widen the Archway Road in London were also hit by determined opposition over a 20-year period from the 1970s.

 Work on planning motorways in Northern Ireland had begun before the Second World War, but the legal authority for motorways was not provided for until the Special Roads Act (Northern Ireland) 1963, similar to that in the 1949 Act.
 The first motorway to open was the M1 motorway in 1962, though did so under temporary powers until the Special Roads Act had been passed.
 Work on the motorways continued until the 1970s, when the oil crisis and The Troubles both intervened, causing the abandonment of many schemes.